ryansheehy0/Neo-C/Readme.md

 In Neo-C, you can use the `import` keyword and the `export` keyword to explicitly import or export what you want from other Neo-C files or libraries.
 You cannot have duplicate names in a Neo-C file.
 - Importing
-  - `import Name <Library>` imports the entire Library under the object Name.
+  - `import name <Library>` imports the entire Library under the object name.
-  - `import Name "./localFile.nc"` imports all of the exported entities in that local file under the object Name.
+  - `import name "./localFile.nc"` imports all of the exported entities in that local file under the object name.
   - `import {var, func} <Library>` imports only the exported entities with the name `var` and `func` from the Library.
-  - `import Name, {var, func} <Library>` imports `var` and `func` from Library and all of the exports in Library under the object Name.
+  - `import name, {var, func} <Library>` imports `var` and `func` from Library and all of the exports in Library under the object name.
 - Exporting
   - `export i64 var = 0` exports the i64 variable named `var`.
   - `export void func()` exports the function `func`.

 See the [standard libraries](./standard_libraries.md) which are built into Neo-C.

-In C++, namespaces are mainly a result of how C++ does its importing.
-In C++, when you `#include` a file, the contents of that file get copied and pasted at that location.
-If you are including multiple files and there's a naming conflict between the files, then that would cause a problem.
-Namespaces
-Neo-C doesn't have

-- Explain why namespaces have been removes
-- Librayr names should be camelCase bcause they are objects
-- remove namespaces form ## Enums

 ## [Automatic function hoisting](#neo-c)
 Neo-C allows for automatic function hoisting so that you can define functions below where they are actually used.